sclayton33/sclayton33/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on making an open database for PDX tumor models using Django and Bootstrap called [pdxdb](https://github.com/Optimizer-Prime/pdxdb).
-- 🌱 I’m currently learning Python/Django, databases, and HTML/CSS.
+- 🌱 I’m currently learning Python/Django, SQL/databases, and HTML/CSS.
 - 📫 How to reach me: [Linked In](https://www.linkedin.com/in/stuart-clayton-45521113a/)

 <!--